Three Zero-Day Vulnerabilities

 Microsoft rolls out dozens of patches on the second Tuesday of every month.
 And there might even be a couple of out-of-band patch releases in between subsequent Patch Tuesdays.
 Keeping up with these patches and applying them correctly to multiple systems is tedious, time-consuming work.

 But there is an easier and faster way to manage Windows patches and updates — with Automated Patch Management.
 Action1 automatically tracks and installs Windows patches across multiple local and remote endpoints as soon as new updates become available.
-Try Action1 RMM for free and sample this extraordinary patching freedom and simplicity.
+Try Action1 for free and sample this extraordinary patching freedom and simplicity.